RemasteredArch/sciutil/README.md

 I'm not certain if I will ever add them, but feature requests and pull requests are welcome.

+- Numeric integration.
+- Gate-to-gate timing
+  (to get velocity out of photogates).
 - Calculating a best-fit line with a linear regression is something I want, but I am not familiar enough with linear algebra to do that easily, as it's not something I understand.